Texas Child Custody Law

 Although the Family Code prohibits the court from considering gender in making its determination (§153.003), with young children, it is most often the mom who has assumed the role of primary parent during the marriage, and therefore has a very strong position when seeking to be appointed the primary parent during divorce.

 How does a parent go about proving this in court?
 Witnesses who know the dynamics of the family are extremely important.
-This includes family members, but since they are often seen to be biased witnesses, the better witnesses are the unbiased ones, like neighbors, parents of the child's friends, teachers, coaches, counselors, etc.
+This includes family members, but since they are often seen to be biased witnesses, the better witnesses are the unbiased ones, like neighbors, parents of the child’s friends, teachers, coaches, counselors, childcare workers, babysitters, etc.

 Also, the child’s school records and medical records can be very telling.
 Daycare agencies and preschools keep a log of who drops off and picks up a child every day, and keep records of who signs permission slips, enrollment slips, medication dispensing notes, etc. Schools keep records of who attends parent-teacher conferences, ARD meetings, who signs registration forms and permission slips, who picks up the child if the child has to go home sick, and who sends notes to the teacher regarding the child.
 Medical records show who takes the child to the doctor, who calls the doctor with questions and who signs the child’s shot records.
 All of these records are generally admissible and can rebut the other parent’s claim that they share parenting responsibilities equally.

 However, as the children get older, the roles often change.
-Often, the dads take a more active role in the children's sports activities and begin to spend a lot more time with the children.
-Also, when a family is splitting up, it is often the woman who becomes very emotional - and often this emotion begins years before the actual break-up.
+Often, the dads take a more active role in the children’s sports activities and begin to spend a lot more time with the children.
+Also, when a family is splitting up, it is often the woman who becomes very emotional – and often this emotion can begin years before the actual break-up.

 When the mom is so emotional, older children tend to distance themselves from her, and at the time of divorce, older children may choose to live with dad instead.
-Or, if dad is at fault for the break-up (maybe because he is cheating on mom, or maybe he is abusive toward mom), older children often get very protective of the mom and don't want anything to do with the dad.
+Or, if dad is at fault for the break-up (maybe because he is cheating on mom, or maybe he is abusive toward mom), older children can get very protective of the mom and don’t want anything to do with the dad.

 At the age of 12, the Family Code says that a child can have a say in who their primary conservator will be (§153.009).
 Although most clients like to interpret this to mean that a child over 12 can choose their primary parent, that is not necessarily the case.
 The way this usually happens is that the parent who wants the child’s wishes to be considered files a request with the court for the judge to interview the child in chambers.